padeir0/millipascal/spec.md

  - If it refers to a struct, it may only be in the compound expression `STRUCT.FIELD`, which has type `i32` and evaluates to the offset of that field;
- - If it refers to a constant, it will have the type inferred or annotatted in that constant, and if will evaluate to the value of the constant.
+ - If it refers to a constant, it will have the type inferred or annotatted in that constant, and will evaluate to the value of the constant.
 That value is expected to be evaluated at compile time.

 Of course, if the expression occurs in the LHS of an assignment, the local identifier